Notes on Lie symmetry group methods for differential equations: Group-invariant solutions

 \subsection{Lie's Linearization Theorem}

-This theorem states that for second-order ordinary differential equations Eq. $y_2=f(x,y,p)$ with $p=y_1$ is point equivalent to the trivial free-particle equation $y_2=0$ if and only if the following fourth-order Tresse (absolute) invariants \cite{MilsonValiquette2015}
+This theorem states that amongst second-order ordinary differential equations, Eq. $y_2=f(x,y,p)$ with $p=y_1$ is point equivalent to the trivial free-particle equation $y_2=0$ if and only if the following fourth-order Tresse (absolute) invariants \cite{MilsonValiquette2015}

 are identically zero.
-Here $\widehat{D}_x=\gen x+p\gen y+f\gen p$ is the truncation of the usual total derivative operator $D_x$.
-The first condition implies that $f$ should be at most cubic in $p=y_1$.
-For example, any equation admitting a $A_{2,3}$-type symmetry can be linearized if and only if it has the form
+Here $\widehat{D}_x=\gen x+p\gen y+f\gen p$ is the truncation of the usual total derivative operator $D_x$ restricted to $y_2=f$.
+The first condition implies that $f$ should be at most cubic in $p=y_1$. \begin{example} Any equation admitting a $A_{2,3}$-type symmetry can be linearized if and only if it has the form

 where $a\ne 0$ and $b$ are arbitrary constants.
-Very recently, in Ref. \cite{Sinkala2019} it has been shown that an equivalence group transformation shifting only the parameter $b$ as $b\to b+\varepsilon$ can be used to put $b=0$ by choosing the group parameter $\varepsilon=-b$.
-Such a transformation is given in \cite{Sinkala2019} by
+The necessary and sufficient conditions \eqref{abs-inv} for linerizability are satisfied.
+We can simplify \eqref{linear-A23} using the equivalence group transformation shifting only the parameter $b$ as $b\to b+\varepsilon$ \cite{Sinkala2020}.
+This means that we can put $b=0$ by choosing the group parameter $\varepsilon=-b$.
+This transformation is given by

 So \eqref{linear-A23} has effectively been reduced to